Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

     $ source bin/activate
     # python setup.py develop
     $ cd django-jinja-knockout
-    $ pip3 install -U -r requirements.txt
+    $ python3 -m pip install -U -r requirements.txt

 See the following link, if you are using Ubuntu 14.04 https://bugs.launchpad.net/ubuntu/+source/python3.4/+bug/1290847

-Note that without `Django` installed, there is not much of usage in this pluggable app.
+Note that without ``Django`` installed, there is not much of usage in this pluggable app.

 4. Create a branch for local development::